BrobstonCreations/yet-another-smart-vent/README.md

 6. [Implementation Options](/docs/IMPLEMENTATION_OPTIONS.md)

 ## Important Recommendations
-- It is recommended that you pair this vent with a system that can [measure and monitor Delta T](https://www.youtube.com/watch?v=_pD-rRCNv8k) (the difference in temperature of the air between the return plenum and the main plenum).
+- It is recommended that you pair this vent with a system that can [measure and monitor Delta T](https://www.youtube.com/watch?v=_pD-rRCNv8k) (the difference in HVAC return air and the supply air).
 Check out the [Delta Tango](https://github.com/BrobstonCreations/delta-tango) project.
 - It is recommended to have a [Static Pressure Regulating Damper](https://www.zonefirst.com/product/sprddd/) installed between the main return and the main plenum.
 This will even out the static pressure that changes in the ducting, from opening or closing vents.
 - If the previous recommendation is not possible, it may be possible to partially mitigate the static pressure issue by only closing vents (that are in a closed state) to something like 80% closed, when the number of closed vents is greater than, say...
 75%.
 This will be a feature implemented in [mqtt-hvac-vent-control](https://github.com/TonyBrobston/mqtt-hvac-vent-control) in the future.